844-914-1942

 Negotiating is also about finding creative ways to get the most from your investment.
 You can maximize value by using your flight hours wisely.
 Try to plan efficient trips by combining destinations when possible, and ask if your provider allows you to roll over unused hours or borrow from future months.
 Another excellent way to add value is to inquire about empty leg flights.
 These are one-way trips a jet makes to return to its base or pick up the next client.
 If your schedule is flexible, you can often book these flights at a significant discount.

-Understand the Tax Implications of Leasing
+What Are the Tax Implications of Leasing a Jet?

 Leasing a private jet is a significant financial decision, and the tax side of the equation is just as important as the operational costs.
 Getting this right can lead to substantial savings, but it’s not always straightforward.
 The rules can be complex, and how you structure your lease and document your travel makes all the difference.
 Let's break down what you need to know to make an informed decision and work effectively with your financial advisors.

-Business vs. Personal Use
+How Business vs. Personal Use Affects Your Taxes

 When you lease a jet primarily for business, you can often deduct a wide range of associated costs.
 This includes not just the lease payments but also expenses like fuel, maintenance, and crew salaries.
 The key is being able to clearly separate business use from personal travel.
 The IRS requires detailed proof, so it's essential to maintain accurate records for every flight.
 Think flight logs detailing the purpose of the trip, who was on board, and how it related to your business operations.
 This documentation is your best tool for substantiating these valuable deductions.